mischatch/Airless/README.md

 # Wireframes

 The app will consist of on level.
 The hardness of a game will be slowly increasing by the increasing score value.
-Next to implement: particle emmiter, x-move of tiles, random changing size of a circle.

 ![wireframes](https://s3.us-east-2.amazonaws.com/clone-app-dev/wire1.1.png)
 ![wireframes](https://s3.us-east-2.amazonaws.com/clone-app-dev/wire1.2.png)

 # Architecture and Technologies

-* Javascript
+* `Javascript`.
+Whole project is written on Javascript.
-* Canvas
+* `Canvas`.
+Graphics(point and moving tiles) implemented to `HTML` via graphics container called Canvas operated by Javascript.
-* jQuery
+* `jQuery`, Javascript library used to connect `HTML` elements to Javascript functions in order to operate them.

 # Implementation timeline